Chetan496/certified-gcp-cloud-engineer/02-essential-infrastructure/compute-engine.md

 ## Accessing VMs

 - The creator of the VM has full root access
-- On Linux, the creator SSH access.
+- On Linux, the creator has SSH access.
 Access can be granted to other users
 - On Windows, the creator use the cloud console to create an username and password.
 These can be used for Remote Desktop Access (RDP) connectivity

 ## Instance States

-- Sates are as follows:
+- States are as follows:
     - Provisioning
     - Staging: IP Addresses are acquired, system image is booted
     - Running: pre-configured startup scripts are running at the startup